-How large has the Jewish population in post-World War II Germany been?
+How large has the Jewish population in post-WWII Germany been?
 Why have children and grandchildren of Shoah survivors chosen to make Germany their home?
 What do they have to say about contemporary German society?
 This course will examine these questions and others as we read literary and autobiographical texts in translation by contemporary German Jewish authors.
 Special attention will be paid to how the authors create identity positions in the texts and situate themselves within the context of German cultural history.
-To better understand the complex cultural and social positions of Jews in Germany - both East and West - and Austria after World War II, we will read Leslie Morris and Jack Zipes's UNLIKELY HISTORY, as well as short theoretical pieces on identity politics and gender theory.
-Major readings will include several short texts by Maxim Biller, Esther Dischereit, and others, excerpts from Robert Schindel's GEBURTIG (all in JEWISH VOICES, GERMAN WORDS), as well as Ruth Kluger's memoir, STILL ALIVE: A HOLOCAUST GIRLHOOD REMEMBERED, and Jurek Becker's BRONSTEIN'S CHILDREN.
+In order to better understand the complex cultural and social positions of Jews in Germany--both East and West--and Austria after WWII, we will read Leslie Morris and Jack Zipes's UNLIKELY HISTORY, as well as short theoretical pieces on identity politics and gender theory.
+Major readings will include several short texts by Maxim Biller, Esther Dischereit, and others, excerpts from Robert Schindel's GEBURTIG (all in JEWISH VOICES, GERMAN WORDS), as well as Ruth Kluger's memoir, STILL ALIVE: A HOLOCAUST GIRLHOOD REMEMBERED and Jurek Becker's BRONSTEIN'S CHILDREN.

 ||Gen Ed Area Dept:

 Ruth Kluger, STILL ALIVE: A HOLOCAUST GIRLHOOD REMEMBERED